ribosomeprofiling/ribograph/README.md

 When  there is an attempt of matching an experiment with a reference, transcript names and lengths are compared one-by-one and if the first mismatch is reported.
 This way users can clearly see why their reference does not match that of the experiment.

 ## Implementation Notes
 RiboGraph is implemented as a Django web app that uses Vue supplementally to provide reactivity on the front-end.
-During development, both the Django dev server and the hot reloading Vue dev server are run in parallel.
-During production, the Vue files are built into static assets that are served through Django.
+During development (when running [docker-compose_local_dev.yml](Docker/docker-compose_local_dev.yml)), both the Django dev server and the hot reloading Vue dev server are run in parallel.

+Since most users of RiboGraph will not be developing it, the [docker-compose_local.yml](Docker/docker-compose_local.yml) file will build the Vue project into static assets that are served through Django.
 This logic is implemented in the [vue_app](ribograph/browser/templates/browser/vue_app.html) Django template.

-Since most users of RiboGraph locally will not be developing
+Because of this, the Vue dev server will not need to be started, which will save system resources.

 ### Django HTTPS API
 The Vue app interfaces with the Django backend through [an HTTP API](ribograph/browser/api.py) defined in [api.py](ribograph/browser/api.py).